 This track will cover papers and panels not otherwise related to the above three streams, but still within the scope of the Academic Forum.
 This is also a good place for undergraduate, graduate, and post-graduate students to submit research as emerging scholars.

 Guidelines for authors

-Submissions from emerging scholars at undergraduate, graduate, post-graduate and early career researchers are highly encouraged.
+Submissions from emerging scholars at undergraduate, graduate, post-graduate and early career researchers were highly encouraged.
 Please use this form to submit your 400-word (including references) abstract or panel proposal to the Academic Forum Scientific Organising Committee for consideration.
-A maximum of one submission per person will be considered.
-In the case of co-authored papers, authors can be included on more than one paper, but authors will not be permitted to present more than one paper.
-The deadline for submissions is 17 September 2021 and you will be notified of the outcome by 8 October 2021.
+A maximum of one submission per person was considered.
+In the case of co-authored papers, authors could be included on more than one paper, but authors were not to be permitted to present more than one paper.
+The deadline for submissions was 17 September 2021 and participants were to be notified of the outcome by 8 October 2021.

 If you have any general queries relating to any scientific aspect of the symposium, please do not hesitate to contact the Academic Forum Co-chairs Dr. Chantal Hervieux (Chantal.Hervieux@smu.ca) and Maeve Curtin (Maeve.Curtin@sewfonline.com).

-On behalf of our SEWF 2021 Co-host Common Good Solutions and our Academic Partners, Saint Mary’s University Centre for leadership Excellence, Glasgow Caledonian University, Griffith University, Swinburne University of Technology and Euclid Network, we look forward to welcoming you to the SEWF Academic Forum in November 2021!
+On behalf of our SEWF 2021 Co-host Common Good Solutions and our Academic Partners, Saint Mary’s University Centre for leadership Excellence, Glasgow Caledonian University, Griffith University, Swinburne University of Technology and Euclid Network, we thank you for attending the SEWF Academic Forum in November 2021!